richafnu/Viva/Viva/glint/setup/360-roles-permissions.md

 ms.date: 1/22/2025
 ---

-# 360 admin User Roles and Permissions
+# Create a unique Viva Glint 360 admin User Role

 By default, Viva Glint administrators have access to create and edit all Glint programs, including 360s.
 You may, however, choose to create a unique User Role to have exclusive 360 admin permissions.

-## Create a unique 360 admin User Role
+## Procedure to create a unique 360 admin

 From the Glint admin dashboard, select the **Configuration** symbol and then **User Roles** in the **Employees** section.